Orientsoft/react-orientboard/README.md

 Then run `vagrant ssh` to login the VM.
 The parent folder of this project is mounted on `/vagrant`.

-**Symlink probably won't work on Windows for now, I'm looking for solution.**

 ### Initiate Development Environment

 Starts the server, and watches `app/main.js` and `app/component-test.js` for changes with the following script.
 If you're running on your own machine, make sure you have `tmux` installed.